mxagar/tool_guides/pcl/README.md

 6. `pcl_example_05`: Surface processing (e.g., Triangulation)

-    - Moving Least Squares (MLS) surface reconstruction method smooth and resample noisy data with errors in normals due to alignment, among others:`resampling.cpp`
+    - Moving Least Squares (MLS) surface reconstruction method smooth and resample noisy data with errors in normals due to alignment, among others: `resampling.cpp`
     - Create a 2D convex / concave hull (3D points that enclose the hull) of a planar point cloud; a simple 2D hull polygon (concave or convex) for a set of points supported by a plane: `concave_convex_hull_2d.cpp`
     - Greedy surface triangulation algorithm on a PointCloud with normals, to obtain a triangle mesh based on projections of the local neighborhoods.
 Triangulation is performed locally, by projecting the local neighborhood of a point along the point’s normal, and connecting unconnected points: `greedy_projection.cpp`

 7. `pcl_example_06`: Visualization

-    - CloudViewer
-    - Range image visualization
-    - PCLVisualizer
+    - Simple visualization blueprint with the `CloudViewer` class - but it doesn't work on my macloudViewer: `cloud_viewer.cpp`
+    - Simple visualization utils compiled by me, eg., pointcloud with and without normals, point size, background color, coordinate system, plane, cone, sphere: `simple_viewer.cpp`
+    - Several examples with the `pcl::visualization::PCLVisualizer` class, the main visualization class in PCL -- many elements are visualized: `pcl_visualizer_demo.cpp`

+    - See also the PCL tool `pcl_viewer`

+    - Additional examples in other folders that visualize elements:
+        - normals are visualized: `pcl_example_02/fpfhEstimation.cpp`, `pcl_example_02/normalEstimationImages.cpp`, `pcl_example_02/pfhEstimation.cpp`
+        - pointcloud and coordinate system are visualized: `pcl_example_03/random_sample_consensus.cpp`
+        - pointclouds with different single colors are shown after alignment: `pcl_example_04/alignment_prerejective.cpp`, `pcl_example_04/normal_distributions_transform.cpp`
+        - **very intersting example**: pointclouds with different single colors are shown in 2 viewports as they are interactively aligned: `pcl_example_04/interactive_icp.cpp`

-8. `pcl_example_07`: Useful data structures
+8. `pcl_example_07`: Other useful data structures

     - NARF keypoints
     - kd-tree
     - octree
     - Range images
+    - How to visualize range images

 9. `pcl_example_08`: Recognition

-    - 1
-    - 2
+    - 3D Object Recognition based on Correspondence Grouping
-    - 3
+    - Implicit Shape Model
+    - Tutorial: Hypothesis Verification for 3D Object Recognition